-It is designed to wipe out most debts, protect your home and possessions from being taken to pay those debts.
+Chapter 7 Bankruptcy wipes out most debts, protects your home and possessions from being taken to pay those debts.

 The concept of having one’s debts forgiven by others is an old concept.
-It is found in the Jewish Torah, the Christian Bible, and is found in most of the religions in the world.
+The Jewish Torah, the Christian Bible, and most religions have the concept of forgiveness.

-In Deuteronomy 15 verses 1-2 the seventh year is called the LORD’S release, where ALL debts are to be forgiven.
-It gives all that are in debt a chance to start over:
+In Deuteronomy 15 verses 1-2, the seventh year is called the LORD’S release, where ALL debts are forgiven.
+It gives all people in debt a chance to start over:

 “…and forgive us our debts, as we forgive our debtors.”

 IF YOU QUALIFY to file Chapter 7 bankruptcy (yes, you have to qualify. more on that in the article about the “Means Test” in the FAQs.)

 The Benefits of Chapter 7 Bankruptcy Include: